CAAPIM/apim-charts/charts/portal/README.md

 ```
 $ kubectl scale statefulset rabbitmq --replicas=1|3
 ```
+Once the rabbitmq is running make a note of its credentials as specified in above Install Chart section

 #### Your Kubernetes nodes failed or RabbitMQ crashed.
-If the RabbitMQ nodes are stopped or removed out of order, there is a chance that it won't be restored correctly.
+If the RabbitMQ cluster is stopped or removed out of order: for instance if the entire cluster loses power, there is a chance that it won't be restored correctly.
+Or If sync between rabbitmq peers doesn't happen or set of rabbitmq nodes can never be brought online use the 'force boot' option

 1. Set force boot to true